 Given that both PE and CPT have strong empirical support and have been found to be equally effective in reducing symptoms of PTSD when compared to each other, it may be difficult to decide which approach to use with a client.
 Presenting a balanced description of each treatment will help your client to make an informed decision that aligns with their unique goals and preferences for treatment.
 The following videos will provide examples of concise descriptions of the rationale, main interventions, and key differences between CPT and PE.
 The first video is an example of an abbreviated discussion that may occur at the end of a treatment planning session.
 The second video is lengthier and provides an example of a more through, detailed discussion.

 Identifying stuck points and using the stuck point logs are integral techniques in CPT, but can be challenging for novice CPT therapists.
 Patients frequently share thoughts and statements that are not quite stuck points.
 Fortunately, therapists and patients can work collaboratively to identity the underlying stuck point.
 This segment will demonstrate how to clarify the stuck point associated several different types of statements.
-You have the option to watch the segment in its entirety, or to skip to the chapter that is most relevant to your needs.

 The PCL-5 is an essential tool that will assist you in monitoring changes in PTSD symptoms as your client moves through the CPT protocol.
 In this video, you will see brief demonstrations of a therapist using the PCL-5 to address an unidentified stuck point that may be contributing to ongoing symptoms, to differentiate between symptoms of PTSD and general symptoms of distress, and to highlight significant improvement in symptoms during the course of CPT.